 We can love anyone so we might as well love everyone

-Nothing is fixed; we can accelerate our universal love by understanding this.
+Our relationships with others are never stuck or fixed; we can accelerate our universal love by understanding this.
 We don’t need to wait for “chance” meetings like that of Winston, we don’t need to wait for someone to become pregnant, we don’t need to wait for things to change physically.
 We can imagine these changes happening, as we do in the meditation on equanimity, and our relationships will change dramatically.
 We can bring everyone up to the level of our mother, our best friend, or even our child.
 Genuine love entails noticing and accepting that everything and everyone changes all the time while it itself endures.
 Love does not take appearances at face value.
 Love does not judge the book by its cover.
 If love depends on everything and everyone staying the same, it is actually not love at all but attachment.

 Useful tip: If you find it hard seeing everyone as your kind mother, as in the Buddhist Lamrim meditation, or you have as yet unresolved grievances with your mother, you can try seeing people as your pet dog instead to begin with!
 Do whatever works.
 Geshe Kelsang Gyatso calls meditation “beneficial believing”.
 It is endlessly creative — not just repeating things to ourselves, but tuning into our own experience and building on that.
 Geshe Kelsang says in Eight Steps to Happiness (page 148):